 Continued low interest rates have impacted the margins on our immediate annuity products.
-As of December 31, 2011 and 2010, we had margin of approximately \$60 million and \$74 million, respectively, on \$7,071 million and \$7,374 million, respectively, of net U.S. GAAP liability related to our immediate annuity products.
+As of December 31, 2011 and 2010, we had margin of approximately \$56 million and \$70 million, respectively, on \$7,067 million and \$7,370 million, respectively, of net U.S. GAAP liability related to our immediate annuity products.
 The risks we face include adverse variations in interest rates and/or mortality.
 Adverse experience in one or both of these risks could result in the DAC associated with our immediate annuity products being no longer fully recoverable as well as the establishment of additional benefit reserves.
 Any favorable variation would result in additional margin in our DAC loss recognition analysis and would result in higher income recognition over the remaining duration of the in-force block.
 As of December 31, 2011, we believe all of our other businesses have sufficient future income where the related DAC would be recoverable under adverse variations in morbidity, mortality, claim loss development, withdrawal or lapse rate, maintenance expense or interest rates that could be considered reasonably possible to occur.
-See notes 2 and 6 in our consolidated financial statements under "Item 8 -Financial Statements and Supplementary Data" included in Exhibit 99.5 for additional information related to DAC.
+See notes 2 and 6 in our consolidated financial statements under "Item 8-Financial Statements and Supplementary Data" for additional information related to DAC.